tsunamireversal-zz/quad/README.md

 When loading your .bash_profile, QUAD will load hundreds of aliases and functions that become available to you right away.
 It shouldn't take more than 1-2 seconds to load, even on poor performance hardware.

+The incubator branch is for development, and the release branch is for official releases.
+Always use the official release if in any doubt.

 ## FUTURE EFFORTS
 I will continue working on this project and add many more new features